Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 ### **Hero text**
-On the header, there is a hero-text wich zooms in when the site is finished loading.
+On the header, there is a hero text wich zooms in when the site is finished loading.
 The hero text is clear and tells the user exactly what this site is about.

 ![an image of the hero text](assets/images/herotext.jpg)